drumdog/beautiful-jekyll/_posts/2019-03-07-top-5-drum-clinics.md

 ---

-We are about to host our second live drum clinic.
-This time with it's with Steve White.
-So to get ready we run down are 5 top clinics we have ever been to.
+We are about to host our second live drum clinic, this time with it's with Steve White.
+So to get ready we run down the 5 top clinics we have ever been to (so far).

 <iframe width="750" height="422" src="https://www.youtube.com/embed/OifMOcnx9tg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>